jonasvalvik/RecorderHero/README.md

 ### Augmented Gloves

-A couple iterations were used to augment a pair of gloves to help prepare the user of which holes to cover next.
+A couple iterations were used to augment a pair of gloves to help prepare the user with fingering.
 Testing proved the idea useless mainly because of sensory overload between each note, but also because of it being bulky to play with.

 <p align="center">
 <img src="https://github.com/jonasvalvik/RecorderHero/assets/6436680/e7b2fa63-e954-44f9-bbc7-f67d78a02db4" alt="RotorGIF" width="400">
 <img src="https://github.com/jonasvalvik/RecorderHero/assets/6436680/873da17b-4640-451b-8d63-256e35c79124" alt="RotorGlove" width="345">
    <p align="center">
       Augmented gloves with motors attached to each finger providing haptic feedback.
-Depending on which holes to cover the motors would vibrate accordingly, a short time before the note should be played.
+Depending on which holes to cover the motors would vibrate accordingly shortly before the corresponding note should be played.
    </p>
 </p>